About Sign-In Partners – CRA account help

 Change your sign-in option

-You must always sign in to the CRA sign-in services with the option you registered with.
+You should sign in using the option you originally registered with.

-If you registered with a Sign-In Partner and want to change your sign-in option, you can contact us to revoke your credential so you can register with a CRA user ID and password instead.
+If you registered with a Sign-In Partner and want to change your sign-in option, you can go through the registration process to get a CRA user ID and password to access your account.

 Switch your Sign-In Partner